-Figure 4 shows 43% of approved multilateral REDD+ funding or USD 1.7 billion targets Latin America.
-The Amazon Fund provides support to 105 projects in Brazil and the Amazon biome and accounts for 40% or USD 684 million of this amount.
-In a funding hiatus since 2019 when the previous Brazilian administration suspended its activities, under a new Brazilian government it resumed its funding operations in early 2023 and approved three new projects during the year (Wilson Center, 2023).
-The next largest recipient region is sub-Saharan Africa, with 35% of multilateral REDD+ funding or USD 1.4 billion approved for projects.
-The biggest recipient of overall dedicated REDD+ finance in the region is the Democratic Republic of Congo (DRC), for which project approvals stand at USD 452 million.
+Figure 4 shows 43% of approved multilateral REDD+ funding or USD 1.9 billion targets Latin America.
+The Amazon Fund provides support to 118 projects in Brazil and the Amazon biome and accounts for 47% or USD 904 million of this amount.
+In a funding hiatus since 2019 when the previous Brazilian administration suspended its activities, under a new Brazilian government it resumed its funding operations in early 2023 and approved five new projects then and 11 new projects in 2024 (Wilson Center, 2023).
+The next largest recipient region is sub-Saharan Africa, with 36% of multilateral REDD+ funding or USD 1.6 billion approved for projects.
+The biggest recipient of overall dedicated REDD+ finance in the region is the Democratic Republic of Congo (DRC), for which project approvals stand at USD 473 million.
 In Asia, Indonesia is the largest country recipient of REDD+ finance, with USD 285 million in REDD+ approvals.

-Climate Funds Update (CFU) data records 60 countries as recipients of multilateral REDD+ finance, although close to a fourth of the total approved REDD+ finance is concentrated in Brazil (22%).
-The DRC, Indonesia, Ghana and the Congo Republic all follow as top recipients of REDD+ finance, with over USD 130 million each of multilateral funding for REDD+ approved.
-Although not a dedicated REDD+ fund, by December 2020 the GCF approved eight projects under its REDD+ pilot programme, amounting to USD 497 million for results-based REDD+, thus exhausting the funding envelope for the programme; discussions about a next phase of GCF REDD+ funding, including on increasing its scale, are ongoing.
-Seven of the REDD+ pilot projects are based in Latin America, with the eighth in Indonesia.
-Among dedicated multilateral REDD+ funds, the FIP approved eight new projects in 2023 while the CAFI and the UN-REDD Programme approved two and one projects, respectively.
-Finally, the BioCarbon Fund approved its first ERPA in 2023.
-Out of these twelve projects, five projects are located in sub-Saharan Africa, three are in Asia, three are regional projects and one is deployed in Central America.
+Climate Funds Update (CFU) data records 64 countries as recipients of multilateral REDD+ finance, although close to a fourth of the total approved REDD+ finance is concentrated in Brazil (24%).
+The DRC, Indonesia, Ghana and the Congo Republic all follow as top recipients of REDD+ finance, with over USD 132 million each of multilateral funding for REDD+ approved.
+Although not a dedicated REDD+ fund, by December 2020 the GCF approved eight projects under its REDD+ pilot programme, amounting to USD 497 million for results-based REDD+, thus exhausting the funding envelope for the programme;

+going forward, the GCF is ending the pilot approach by mainstreaming GCF REDD+ funding into its normal project programming cycle, with a funding amount set per fouryear programming period.
+This will likely increase overall funding being made available, as demand remains strong.
+However, four countries deemed eligible under the initial pilot programme, namely Laos, Papua New Guinea, Vietnam and Uganda, can still submit their funding proposals under the initial pilot framework as an exception and with funding set aside for them.
+Seven of the approved REDD+ pilot projects are based in Latin America, with the eighth in Indonesia.
+Among dedicated multilateral REDD+ funds, the FIP and CAFI each approved four new projects in 2024, while the UN-REDD Programme did not approve any projects this year.
+Finally, the BioCarbon Fund approved its second ERPA, as well as a program to support its implementation in Zambia in 2024.
+Out of these ten projects, six are located in sub-Saharan Africa, two are in India, one is in Tunisia and one is a global project.

 More funds that target both adaptation and mitigation are supporting forestry relevant projects, however.
-GEF-7 approved one project to strengthen institutional and technical capacities in sectors including forestry in Vanuatu (USD 1 million) in 2022, for example, while the GCF has approved 19 more projects and programmes with a focus on forestry and land use since 2020.
-In 2023, it approved three new projects including USD 189 million to decrease the pressure to clear forests for agricultural purposes in eleven countries, USD 39 million to support Rwanda in expanding and preserving natural forests and USD 36 million to promote the transition to sustainable and climate-resilient management of forests and landscapes in Lao PDR.
+GEF-8 approved one global project to strengthen technical capacities and knowledge on forest-related data collection (USD 2 million) in 2024, for example, while the GCF has approved 21 more projects and programmes with a focus on forestry and land use since 2020.
+In 2024, it approved two new projects, including USD 62 million to improve forest governance and support climate resilience in Indonesia and USD 35 million to contribute to the reduction of emissions through forest protection and sustainable land management in Vietnam.